nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario:

 Step 1.
-The user launches the application and inputs a command to add one event.
+The user launches the application and inputs `assignment homework \t 2020-02-02 20:00 \l home` command to add an event.
 Step 2.
-The user realises that there was a mistake in the event added and decides to edit the task information by entering `edit 1 class <new event description>` to edit the one existing event.
+The user realises that there was a mistake in the event added and decides to edit the task information by entering `edit 1`, which will be parsed by `Parser` and calls an `EditCommand` object.

-Step 3. `editCommand()` function replaces the original event with the edited one.
+Step 3.
+The user follows the instructions on screen and enters the desired changes.
+Step 4. `EditCommand#execute()` will call `EventList#editEvents` to edit the event.
 ![EditCommand Sequence Diagram](diagrams/EditCommand.png)<br>
 *Figure 4.3 Sequence Diagram for EditCommand()*